| Microwaves & RF August 1999

 to tweak the design.
 Therefore, a complete set of design tools would include

+synthesis and simulation.
 The design-by-simulation/optimization method is often a trial-and-error

 approach with no guarantee of success.
 An impedance-matching problem, for